 Here’s what you need to know about why your gums are bleeding.

-Bleeding gums in pregnancy
+Bleeding gums during pregnancy

 Battling with morning sickness and food aversions means even brushing teeth is enough to make breakfast pay another visit.
 But it’s super important to keep up with oral hygiene or risk getting ‘pregnancy gingivitis’.